 Why is this the year 2020?
 Some scholars might offer some very insightful analysis about cultural imperialism and geopolitical movements.
 They might be able to give a dozen reasons why Europe dominated the globe for so many centuries.
-And yet when it comes to our view of history and to why it turns at the year 0 CE, there is one, simple, fact that towers above all others: Christianity is the one and only worldview that bases its beliefs about history not upon any presuppositions, nor upon any mystical revelations that came through angels or visions, but rather upon eyewitness accounts of historical events.
+And yet when it comes to our view of history and to why it turns where it does, there is one, simple, fact that towers above all others: Christianity is the one and only worldview that bases its beliefs about history not upon any presuppositions, nor upon any mystical revelations that came through angels or visions, but rather upon eyewitness accounts of historical events.
 No other worldview even tries to make this claim.
 Every other one starts with presuppositions before asking, “What happened?”
 By contrast, the Bible uniquely lays claim to eyewitness accounts and explicitly rebukes blind faith.
 Although it has many revelations given through angels and visions, those are always only about the future, not the past.
 When it comes to the past, it rests on that “…which we have heard, which we have seen with our eyes, which we looked upon and have touched with our hands.”
 (1 John 1:1) The prophecies buttress the events and give them meaning, but do not reveal the events.

 - Gnosticism’s Question: “What secret knowledge about Jesus of Nazareth did various teachers say that God revealed to them through angels or visions?”
 Gnostics presupposed that the mystical revelations about history were true.

 - Islam’s Question: “What did the prophet Muhammad say that the angel Gabriel revealed to him about Jesus of Nazareth, starting in the year 622 CE?”
 (The current Islamic year is 1441, for they started counting in 622 CE and then have a lunar calendar with 354 or 355 days in a year.)
 Muslims presuppose that the mystical revelations about history are true.